Thari language

-Dhatki (धाटकी; ڍاٽڪي), also known as Dhatti (धाटी; ڍاٽي), Thari (थारी; ٿَري), is a Indo-Aryan Language of the Indo-European language family.
-It is mainly spoken in Tharparkar and Umerkot districts of Sindh and in Barmer district of Rajasthan.
+Thari (ٿَري), also known as Dhatki (ڍاٽڪي), is an Indo-Aryan language that is a part of the Rajasthanic family.
+It is predominantly spoken by the Thari people in the Thar region, specifically the Tharparkar and Umerkot districts of Sindh, where it is the majority language.
+Thari is also spoken to a lesser extent in the Barmer and Jaisalmer districts of Rajasthan.
+The Thari language is spoken by around 1.8 million in the region.

 Speakers

-Dhatki/Dhatti is considered either related to Sindhi, or Rajasthani (Marwari).
+Thari is considered either related to Sindhi, or Rajasthani (Marwari).
+Omniglot classifies Dhatki as a Western Rajasthani dialect.
 Dhatki dialects are divided into two groups Western Dhatki and Eastern Dhatki.
 Western Dhatki is spoken in Tharparkar, Pakistan while Eastern Dhatki is spoken along Indo-Pakistan border in Jaisalmer and Barmer districts of India.
 Dhatki dialects and their names are based on the regions in Tharpakar which Include: Muhrano and Samroti etc.

-Speakers of the Dhatki language can be ethnically Rajasthani, Thari, Sindhi and Gujarati, the Dhatki language unites these ethnically diverse groups under one mother tongue and under one umbrella.
-Some Dhatki-speaking communities migrated to India in 1947 after the independence and continued to do so in small numbers after that date, but the great majority of Dhatki speakers still reside in Pakistan.
-Dhatki/Dhati is spoken by these communities:
+Speakers of the Thari/Dhatki language can be ethnically Rajasthani, Thari, Sindhi and Gujarati, the Thari language unites these ethnically diverse groups under one mother tongue and under one umbrella.
+Some Thari-speaking communities migrated to India in 1947 after the independence and continued to do so in small numbers after that date, but the great majority of Thari speakers still reside in Pakistan.